 Of course, the first airport you’re going to look for is the one nearest your home.
 If you’ve turned on location services on your device, it might even fill that part in for you.

-For us, who live in Central FL, the obvious selection is Orlando International (MCO).
-It would make sense that with the competition to the area, that would be the cheapest airport, but is it?
+For us, the most convenient airport is Orlando International (MCO).
+It would make sense that with the competition to the area, flights from MCO would be the cheapest, but are they?
 There are several airports, such as the other Orlando airports (Sanford and Melbourne) as well as Daytona and Tampa, that are all within a 100-mile drive:

 There are even more, including Palm Beach, Fort Lauderdale and Miami if you expand that search to 200 miles.

 There are at least two reasons you might find a cheaper airfare from a different airport:

 - If you live near a smaller airport with little competition, a larger airport with more airlines will often have less expensive airfares.

 - However, a smaller airport may have less costly fares for direct flights serviced by Low-Cost Carriers who don’t fly to the main airport.